hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     in `initial_node_count` should be created in.

 - - -
-* `master_auth` - (Optional) The authentication information for accessing the Kubernetes master.

-* `additional_zones` - (Optional) If additional zones are configured, the number of nodes specified in `initial_node_count` is created in all specified zones.
+* `additional_zones` - (Optional) The list of additional Google Compute Engine locations in which the cluster's nodes should be located.
+If additional zones are configured, the number of nodes specified in `initial_node_count` is created in all specified zones.

-* `addons_config` - (Optional) The configuration for addons supported by Google Container Engine
+* `addons_config` - (Optional) The configuration for addons supported by Google Container Engine.
+Structure is documented below.

 * `cluster_ipv4_cidr` - (Optional) The IP address range of the container pods in this cluster.
 Default is an automatically assigned CIDR.

 * `description` - (Optional) Description of the cluster.

+* `enable_legacy_abac` - (Optional) Whether the ABAC authorizer is enabled for this cluster.
+    When enabled, identities in the system, including service accounts, nodes, and controllers, will have statically granted permissions beyond those provided by the RBAC configuration or IAM.

+* `initial_node_count` - (Required) The number of nodes to create in this cluster (not including the Kubernetes master).

 * `logging_service` - (Optional) The logging service that the cluster should write logs to.
 Available options include `logging.googleapis.com` and `none`.
 Defaults to `logging.googleapis.com`

+* `master_auth` - (Optional) The authentication information for accessing the Kubernetes master.
+Structure is documented below.

 * `min_master_version` - (Optional) The minimum version of the master.
 GKE will auto-update the master to new versions, so this does not guarantee the